tanaylab/shaman/README.md

 This package provides a normalization scheme, along with basic analysis and statistical visualization of HiC experimental data.
 The normalization workflow consists of the following steps:

-1. Start with observed HiC data.
+1. [Import](https://tanaylab.bitbucket.io/shaman/articles/import.html) observed HiC data to misha db.
 2. Shuffle observed data to generate expected data.
 3. Compute the normalized score of each observed data point.
 4. Visualize normalized contact maps.
-5. Quantify contact enrichment acoording to features.
+5. Quantify contact enrichment acoording to genomic features.

 ### Code